TMT22/HumanOLAT/DATASHEET.md

     7. pose annotations for each pose estimated with OpenPose (calculated using the first white light frame)
     7. SMPL-X shape parameters for each pose estimated with EasyMocap (calculated using the OpenPose annotations)

-    A comprehensive list of which captures belong to which subject can be found in TO_ADD.
+    A comprehensive list of which captures belong to which subject can be found in CAPTURE_INFO.md.

 2. **How many instances are there in total (of each type, if appropriate)?**